franke-hub/SDL/src/cpp/Edit/Xcb/Editor.md

 Missing commas.

 #### For internal trace type information use: "rgrep trace\("
+*rgrep*, recursive grep, is a script found in the *bat* subdirectory provided as a part of the distribution.

 When issued in the source tree, internal trace calls are listed.
 (These change too frequently to be documented here.)